 Violation(s) of this Policy may result in the imposition of one or more of the sanctions listed below.
-Sanctions that may be imposed are not limited to those listed.
 In certain limited situations, the Title IX Hearing Officer may impose a sanction but suspend or postpone its actual implementation.
 Failure to comply with the sanction(s) imposed by the Title IX Officer may result in further disciplinary action, including but not limited to, a registration hold, placement on, or extension of, University probation, suspension, or permanent dismissal.

 Sanctions are based on general principles of fair treatment.
 While attempting to be consistent in its disciplinary decisions, the University also seeks to be fair and sensitive to the facts and circumstances of each individual case.
-The following are the potential sanctions that may be imposed but the University reserves the right to impose others depending on the circumstances presented.
+The following are the potential sanctions that may be imposed.